kevmurray/go-nil-error-check/README.md

 # go-nil-error-check

-We recently encountered a problem where we were checking for no errors with the standard Go check like
+We recently encountered a problem where we were checking for errors with the standard Go check like

 ```golang